audramacri/admissions-map/README.md

 # Interactive USA Map
 ## Synopsis

 An interactive map of the United States to allowing students to find who their Admissions Counselor is and learn additional information about them.
 The states of Ohio, West Virginia and Pennsylvania are displayed as individual counties.
+Originally downloaded from <a href="https://codecanyon.net/item/interactive-svg-usa-map/1021095">Code Canyon</a> and modified for projects needs.

 ## Code Example